AndrewJBateman/angular-bootstrap-api/README.md

 * Install dependencies using `npm i`
 * Run `ng serve` for a dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
-* Run `npm run lint` to lint test entire codebase using TSLint.
+* Run `npm run build` to create a build folder in 'dist'
 * Run `firebase deploy` to deploy to Google Firebase Hosting
-* Run `npm outdated` to see if any npm dependencies are outdated.

 ## :wrench: Testing